Samsung/Tizen-CSharp-Samples/Mobile/UI/ApplicationStoreUI/README.md

 # Tizen .NET Application Store UI Sample

 This Application Store UI  sample application demonstrates how to make a complext view.
-This sample is only a reference for constructing an application's UI layout. menus and UI components do not provide real application's functions.
+This sample is only a reference for constructing an application's UI layout.
+Menus and UI components do not provide real application's functions.

 <table>
 <tr>